mining-visualizer/StratumProxy/README.md

 ## MVIS Stratum Proxy ##

 If you want to mine at [MVIS Mining Pool](http://mvis.ca) using the Stratum protocol, but your mining software does not support this protocol, you can use this proxy program to bridge the gap.
+You can think of it as an interface or adapter between your mining software and the mining pool.
 See the FAQ page at http://mvis.ca/faq.html for general information regarding the Stratum protocol.

 ### Windows Instuctions